-Valley Advantages is a residential facility for individuals with developmental disabilities that lies within the Redbank Valley School District.
-The district has established a relationship with the facility, and the facility contacts the district when school-age individuals move into their facility.
-Following enrollment, district personnel review educational records from the student's previous district, and schedule an IEP meeting.
+Valley Advantages and Lifeway Services are residential facilities for individuals with developmental disabilities.
+The district has established a relationship with these facilities, and each facility contacts the district when school-age individuals move into their residential program.
+Following enrollment, district personnel review educational records from the student's previous school district, and schedule an IEP meeting.
 At the IEP meeting, to which a representative of the home district would be invited, the IEP team determines what supports will be necessary to best meet the student's needs, and in which educational environment these supports can be provided.